 Get the right workout, every time with training that adapts to you.Check Out TrainerRoad

 We like this fan because it has three speeds, adjustability, and two extra outlets on the side.
 You can even go a step further and pick up some remote-controlled outlets.
-This comes in handy if you don’t want to get off the bike to turn your fans on after your warmup.
+These come in handy if you don’t want to get off the bike to turn your fans on after your warmup.

 2. Sweat Guard and Towels